smbjorklund/media_update/doc/repo.md

 This is a git submodule that contains core Drupal 7 and all the modules that we depend on (found under `drupal/sites/all/modules/`).
+The `drupal.make` is a manifest of the contents of the `drupal/` directory.
+Running `drush make` should recreate the `drupal/` directory.

 ### `patches/`

-Contains patches we have made to 3rd party modules and drupal core.
+Contains patches we have made to 3rd party modules and Drupal core.
-The patches must be registered in the 'drupal.make' file.
+The patches must be registered in the `drupal.make` file.
-The 'drupal.make' can also reference external patches and we prefer that when the patch is available from a stable URL.
+The `drupal.make` can also reference external patches and we prefer that when the patch is available from a stable URL.

 ### `profiles/`